slatermccue/PK/README.md

 already, in the context of the other class.
 When they realize they are looking at something they may have already seen in Biology, this is the point when the presentation becomes "fun" and not simple information regurgitation.

+> Note: I changed the name to "Presentation Karaoke" for obvious reasons.